When To Seek Couples Counseling? Top 10 Signs You Need It

 Dr. John Gottman, a US psychologist specializing in relationship analyses, revealed the average couple waits as long as six years before seeking couples counseling due to the preconceptions that keep partners from getting the help that they need.

 Some people believe that getting therapy means they're unable to solve problems on their own, while others are in denial and prefer not to address the issues until they pile up.
+Many couples wait until problems become overwhelming before seeking support, even when they begin noticing early signs it's time to go to couples therapy.

 What these couples don't realize is that the longer they delay it, the more they allow these minor issues to escalate into bigger problems.
 By seeking professional help and facing these challenges head-on, you’ll be able to resolve these relationship issues and build a stronger foundation for you and your partner.

-Working on a relationship takes patience, commitment, and hard work, it's completely normal to feel confused, overwhelmed, or even scared.
+Working on a relationship takes patience, commitment and hard work, it's completely normal to feel confused, overwhelmed, or even scared.

 In some situations, one partner is eager to start going to couples counseling while the other is reluctant or wants to postpone making the decision.